* New or Sealed *

 photography, shop windows, and museum vitrines, at the start of industrial

-is printed on recycled and part-recycled sustainable
+capitalism. is printed on recycled and part-recycled sustainable

 papers, and is fully recyclable.